ckelly314/pyisotopomer/README.md

 In Jupyter, from the pyisotopomer directory, click on ```run_pyisotopomer.ipynb``` to open the Jupyter Notebook containing the code to run pyisotopomer.

-Follow the instructions in the Jupyter Notebook to run pyisotopomer for one pairing of reference materials and obtain scrambling coefficients.
-This will create an output .csv file, e.g., “210520_scramblingoutput.csv”.
-Repeat this process for any additional pairings of reference materials.
+Follow the instructions in the Jupyter Notebook to run pyisotopomer and obtain scrambling coefficients for all possible pairings of reference materials.
+This will create an output file entitled ```{date}_scrambling_output.xlsx``` with scrambling output.

-Copy and paste these back into the correction template, columns P-Q.

 ## Calculating isotopomers with pyisotopomer

 Size-correct your data (including all samples and standards), as above.
-Copy and paste columns AH, AI, and AJ (size corrected R’s) into a separate spreadsheet, making sure to ‘paste special’, ‘values’.
-This will become your input file.
-Make sure your data columns are in the following order: 31R, 45R, 46R, then remove the headings.
-Save input file in .csv format, e.g. example_isotopomer_input.csv, into the pyIsotopomer directory.
+DO NOT MODIFY COLUMN HEADERS IN THE CORRECTION TEMPLATE.
+Save the correction template into the same directory as pyisotopomer.

 Open a terminal window.
 Launch Jupyter Notebook: